kingsdigitallab/cookiecutter-django/docs/project-generation-options.rst

 use_travisci:
     Indicates whether the project should be configured to use `Travis CI`_.

-keep_local_envs_in_vcs:
-    Indicates whether the project's ``.envs/.local/`` should be kept in VCS (comes in handy when working in teams where local environment reproducibility is strongly encouraged).
-    Note: .env(s) are only utilized when Docker Compose and/or Heroku support is enabled.

-debug:
-    Indicates whether the project should be configured for debugging.
-    This option is relevant for Cookiecutter Django developers only.

 use_activecollab_digger:
     Indicates whether the project should install the `ActiveCollab Digger`_ app for the ActiveCollab project management tool.

 use_elasticsearch:
     Indicates whether the project should be configured to use the Elasticsearch_ search engine and the Kibana_ platform.

 use_ldap_authentication:
     Indicates whether the project should be configured to use LDAP authentication via the django-auth-ldap_ app.

 use_wagtail:
     Indicates whether the project should be configure to use the Wagtail_ CMS with the django-kdl-wagtail_ app.

 use_wagtail_search:
-    Indicates whether the project should be configured to use the `Wagail CMS search`_.
+    Indicates whether the project should be configured to use the `Wagtail CMS search`_.

+keep_local_envs_in_vcs:
+    Indicates whether the project's ``.envs/.local/`` should be kept in VCS (comes in handy when working in teams where local environment reproducibility is strongly encouraged).
+    Note: .env(s) are only utilized when Docker Compose and/or Heroku support is enabled.

+debug:
+    Indicates whether the project should be configured for debugging.
+    This option is relevant for Cookiecutter Django developers only.

 .. _MIT: https://opensource.org/licenses/MIT
 .. _BSD: https://opensource.org/licenses/BSD-3-Clause